In this guide, I want to introduce the Pomodoro Technique to you.

 This technique is very popular in the world today.

-It is widely used by creative people such as writers and software engineers.
+Creative people such as writers and software engineers often use it.
 People that usually work alone and need to get their head down and have super concentration skills.

 Let’s take a look at how we can implement it into your study routine.